emqx/emqx-docs/en_US/observability/metrics-and-stats.md

 # Metrics

 EMQX Broker provides users with metrics monitoring functions, allowing users and operation and maintenance personnel to know the current service status based on these metrics.
-The metrics monitoring function is forcibly enabled.
+The metrics monitoring function cannot be disabled.
 This function has high performance, and users do not need to worry about affecting system performance in high-throughput scenarios.

 EMQX Broker provides users with multiple ways to view metrics and status.
 Most directly, users can see this data on the Overview page of EMQX Dashboard.